-You can view thumbnails for any of the images by clicking on the screen to select "all" files or "none".
+You can view thumbnails for any of the images by clicking on the icon.
+In addition, buttons are available at the bottom of the screen to select "all" files or "none".

 Once you are happy with your selection, press Enter or click on the button at the bottom-right of the screen to import (this button will be named differently depending on the type of import being performed).